This page contains or links to the following information:

 Faculty and Academic Development:

-The Hubbard Center runs a number of programs, including Faculty and Academic Development.
+The Center for Academic Excellence runs a number of programs.
 Their page has links for internal grant and funding opportunities, services for new faculty, and prospective faculty FAQs.

 The university and the department hold Saturday open houses in September and April for recruiting new students and meeting the families of current students.
-Exact dates can be found on the University Calendars:
+Exact dates can be found on the Visit Appalachian website.

-Membership on the Graduate Faculty is approved by the DPC and the Graduate School.
+Membership on the Graduate Faculty is approved at the same time as reappointment, promotion, tenure, and post-tenure review.
 Refer to the Graduate Faculty page.

 - The Office of Research and Sponsored Programs is the main source of grant information.